cihaddad/cryptomon/README.md

 # Contract Actions
-upsertplayer(): creates entry in players table or updates existing Player's playerName field createmon(): creates entry in cryptomons for callee (Player) if they have none, and sets cryptomon_index in players table to key of Cryptomon playerfund(): if a transfer to contract's account occurs, deposit asset to respective player deleteplayer(): deletes player from players table associated with account if it exists deletemon(): deletes entry in cryptomons table of the Cryptomon that corresponds with the callee (Player)
+upsertplayer(): creates entry in players table or updates existing Player's playerName field createmon(): creates entry in cryptomons for callee (Player) if they have none, and sets cryptomon_index in players table to key of\n Cryptomon playerfund(): if a transfer to contract's account occurs, deposit asset to respective player deleteplayer(): deletes player from players table associated with account if it exists deletemon(): deletes entry in cryptomons table of the Cryptomon that corresponds with the callee (Player)